lucassklp/jinq/README.md

-# JIQ - Java Integrated Query - LINQ for Java
+# jinq - Java Integrated Query - LINQ for Java

 This library is inspired in [LINQ - Method Syntax (C#)](https://docs.microsoft.com/en-us/dotnet/csharp/linq/write-linq-queries) and helps Java programmers to manipulate list and its elements.